Briinc3/WoVR-Quest-Community-Patch/ReadMe.md

 1. Launch `Wow.exe` normally.
 2. Confirm that World of Warcraft reaches the login screen.
-3. Log into the ChromieCraft account.
+3. Log into the ChromieCraft/Warmane account.
 4. Confirm that the client successfully connects.
 5. Reach the character-selection screen.
 6. Enter the game normally at least once.